DeepRegNet/DeepReg/docs/source/docs/visualisation_tool.md

   column name)
 - `--fname`: Optional argument of file name to save visualisation to; should end with an appropriate file extension like `.png` or `.jpeg`. (default='visualisation.png')

-It can be accessed by passing `--mode 2` or `-m 2` to the CLI tool.

 The output is a single file which contains a static visualisation.
 The visualisation is different images in the columns and different slices in the rows.